-Join Garrick Chow for an in-depth discussion in this video Opening iTunes for the first time, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Opening iTunes for the first time, part of Learning iTunes 12.

 - Let's start by opening iTunes for the first time.
 On a Mac you'll most likely have your iTunes icon in your dock, so you can just click that.
 And if you don't see it in your dock, you'll find iTunes in your applications folder.
 As we can see right here.
 If you're using Windows, you can also open up iTunes from a couple of different places, depending on how you chose to install it.
 You may have a shortcut to iTunes on your desktop, or you could go over to you start menu, to applications, and you can find and open iTunes from there.